 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Sometimes, a person may receive a bipolar disorder diagnosis later in life.
-This is called late onset bipolar disorder, or older age bipolar disorder.
+It is possible for a person to receive a bipolar disorder diagnosis later in life.
+This is called late-onset bipolar disorder, or older age bipolar disorder, typically if a person is over the age of 50 years.

 This does not necessarily mean that the condition is new.
 A person could have been living with bipolar disorder for years and only recently received a diagnosis.